LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 see the fractal gods are from,

-we begin; gods have gods
+we begin; gods have gods,

-we are so much, now you know,
+we are so much freaking more,

-what we are truly made of.
+know what we are made of really.

 &nbsp;

-In my mind a simulation,
+Is my mind a simulation?

-multiverse of minds is fractal,
+Multiverse of minds that fractals;

-gods have gods
+gods have gods,

-and we are like that.
+we alike that.

 &nbsp;

 Truth unveils, it's expanding,

-illusion that's called movement.
+mirage that is called movement.

 &nbsp;

 Time's not real,

-time's emergence,
+time's emergence;

 life's not real,